-Your students will need to decide a testable question to investigate.
-First, start by accessing student prior knowledge on what conditions most affect enzyme activity (pH, temperature, amount of enzyme are possible ideas).
+First, assess student prior knowledge on what conditions most affect enzyme activity (pH, temperature, amount of enzyme are possible ideas).
 Remember to try and have students explore before explain.
-Please note that Medical Fact Sheet #2 answers most of these questions and is specifically designed to be used by students AFTER they have designed their own investigation and collected their own data.
+If possible, wait to give them Medical Fact Sheet #2 until after their investigation.